blue background with different energy examples

 • make you accountable for your own personal development goals.

-The programme will commence in late January 2025 for 6 months.
+The programme will commence in January 2026 for 6 months.

 What is a mentoring circle?